Gallberry

 Pictured above: Gallberry (Ilex glabra) by Mary Keim.
 Click on terms for botanical definitions.
 View post as a PDF.

-Gallberry is an evergreen shrub to small tree found in flatwoods, bayheads, coastal swales, bogs, sinks and moist woodlands throughout Florida.
+Gallberry (Ilex glabra) is an evergreen shrub found in flatwoods, coastal swales, bogs, sinks, moist woodlands, and bayhead edges throughout Florida.
 Its tiny flowers attract bees, while its pulpy berries and evergreen foliage provide food and cover for birds.

 Gallberry, Ilex glabra